 To understand the encouragement this message offers, we must understand what it would have meant to the first Hebrews who came to faith in Jesus.

-In Philippians, Paul tells us that as a result of his own conversion to Christianity, he had “lost many things.”3 The same was true of other Jewish converts: upon becoming believers, they would have been personally, socially, and spiritually disinherited, excommunicated from the families, friendships and societies that made up the fabric of their lives.
+In Philippians, Paul tells us that as a result of his conversion to Christianity, he had “suffered the loss of all things” (3:8).
+The same was true of other Jewish converts: upon becoming believers, they would have been personally, socially, and spiritually disinherited, excommunicated from the families, friendships, and societies that made up the fabric of their lives.
 Their familiar place of worship, the temple, would have been closed to them.
-Perhaps worst of all, the high priest—the only man who, on the Day of Atonement, was allowed to enter the sacred “holiest of holies” to seek God’s forgiveness for the people—would have been hidden from their sight.
+Perhaps worst of all, the high priest—the only man who, on the Day of Atonement, was allowed to enter the sacred Holy Place to seek God’s forgiveness for the people (Lev.
+16)—would have been hidden from their sight.

-It is to such people that the writer of Hebrews penned his encouraging words, reminding them that in Jesus, God met their loss with an even greater gift: a “great high priest” who is merciful, faithful, and perfect, who is not “unable to sympathize with our weakness,” but “in every respect has been tempted as we are, yet without sin.”4 As their priest, he wrote, Jesus had provided them with a real salvation5, a final sacrifice6, and a better sanctuary7 than they had ever known.
+It is to such people that the writer of Hebrews penned his encouraging words, reminding them that in Jesus, God met their loss with an even greater gift: a “great high priest” who is merciful, faithful, and perfect, who is not “unable to sympathize with our weakness” but “in every respect has been tempted as we are, yet without sin” (4:14–15).
+As their Priest, he wrote, Jesus had provided them with a real salvation (7:23–25), a final sacrifice (9:11–12), and a better sanctuary (12:18-24) than they had ever known.

 Christ’s Priestly Work

-Since therefore the children share in flesh and blood, he himself likewise partook of the same things, that through death he might destroy the one who has the power of death, that is, the devil, and deliver all those who through fear of death were subject to lifelong slavery.8
+Since therefore the children share in flesh and blood, he himself likewise partook of the same things, that through death he might destroy the one who has the power of death, that is, the devil, and deliver all those who through fear of death were subject to lifelong slavery. (vv.
+14–15)

-But Jesus also applies his finished work.
-There is therefore also the unfinished work of Christ—his ongoing ministry among his people, speaking as a prophet from God to man, and interceding as a priest to God on man’s behalf.
+But Jesus also applies His finished work.
+There is therefore also the unfinished work of Christ—His ongoing ministry among His people, speaking as Prophet from God to man and interceding as Priest to God on man’s behalf.
 He is our perfect worship leader, present in and guiding every worship service we attend.
 He is our perfect preacher, calling us through God’s Word, expounded in the power of the Spirit, to spiritual wakefulness.
-He is our perfect praise leader, declaring with the psalmist, “In the midst of the congregation I will sing your praise.”9
+He is our perfect praise leader, declaring with the psalmist, “In the midst of the congregation I will sing your praise” (Heb.
+2:12).

 And there is even more to the Lord’s ongoing ministry than this.
-Hebrews tells us that “he always lives to make intercession” for us, and so “he is able to save to the uttermost.”10 That means he is also able to save us from “the uttermost”—whatever that might be in our lives.
-He holds his children with one hand, and he holds on to his Father with the other hand, and as he draws near to Him, He says, “Father, here I am, and the children you have given to me.”
+Hebrews tells us that “he always lives to make intercession” for us, and so “he is able to save to the uttermost” (7:25).
+That means He is also able to save us from “the uttermost”—whatever that might be in our lives.
+He holds His children with one hand, He holds on to His Father with the other hand, and as he draws near to Him, He says, “Father, here I am, and the children You have given to Me.”